Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.ltrim(...)

-Retain elements in the list structure starting from the left, parameters as follows:
+Keep elements in a list structure from the left side, parameters are as follows:

 Parameter |